BrrunaRibeiro/tasknest-backend/README.md

 ## Project Goals

-This project provides a Django Rest Framework API for the [TaskNest React web app](https://github.com/BrrunaRibeiro/tasknest-react).
+This project provides a Django Rest Framework API for the [TaskNest React App](https://github.com/BrrunaRibeiro/tasknest-react).
 TaskNest is designed to help users efficiently manage tasks with filtering, prioritization, and intuitive interaction features.

 The primary goals of the TaskNest backend are to:
 1. Provide a robust and secure API to support task management functionality in the frontend application.